Last reviewed on 15 March 2021

 You might find it useful to actively practice being more open to uncertainty – for example, you could cook something without following a recipe or watch a film on Netflix that you wouldn’t normally choose.
 While we all crave certainty and security, it’s vital that we know how to cope with difficult situations.

 On a positive note, it’s a good idea to acknowledge that there is lots of work going on to get life back on track after the coronavirus pandemic.
 We are no longer on a national lockdown and scientists all over the world are researching vaccines and treatments.

 2. Focus on what’s in your control

-Although you're back at school, your usual routines and rituals might still be a bit different to before lockdown.
+Your usual routines and rituals might still be a bit different to before the pandemic.
 It might be a good idea to put a schedule up on your wall and follow it as much as you can.
 Include time for schoolwork, exercise, socialising and sleep.

 We all have much more control over what we do than how we feel.
 If you’re worried about your and your family’s health, following the official guidance about social distancing and hand washing might help you to feel more in control.
 If you have specific concerns, such as money worries, talk to your family about it and get expert advice (see the ‘Useful websites’ section below).

 If you’re feeling overwhelmed with information and opinions about coronavirus, try to limit your news and social media intake.
 And avoid turning to unhealthy habits, such as smoking and drinking.
 Try to find healthy and enjoyable ways to use your time instead – you can find lots of ideas in Good Thinking’s advice for children and young people.

 3. Be in the present moment